Exploring Modularity of Agentic Systems for Drug Discovery: Results and Discussions

 \subsection{Comparing LLMs}

-To investigate whether there is a difference in performance between LLMs we consider the score of the CodeAgent with the default prompt of smolagents for the seven different LLMs.
+To investigate the difference in performance between LLMs we evaluated the CodeAgent with the smolagents default system prompt for the seven different LLMs.
 For each LLM the 26 questions were asked five times and independently scored by the LLM-as-a-judge system.
-Figure \ref{fig:model_file} displays the mean LLM score per model with the standard deviation over the five runs for 26 questions.
-Clearly, the Claude-3.5-Sonnet, Claude-3.7-Sonnet and GPT-4o have a higher mean score than the other models.
+As shown in Figure \ref{fig:model_file} Claude-3.5-Sonnet, Claude-3.7-Sonnet and GPT-4o achieve a higher mean score than the other models and lower standard deviation.
 A paired one-sided Wilcoxon rank test ($p<0.05$) on the mean value over the 5 repeats per question showed that the Llama models, GPT-3.5-Turbo and the Nova-Micro model perform significantly worse than the best model.
-Besides the difference in mean performance, the top 3 models show a lower spread in LLM-score across the 26 questions.
-In conclusion, for this set of questions Claude-3.5-Sonnet, Claude-3.7-Sonnet or GPT-4o perform best.
 Claude models have previously been shown to perform well in chemistry \cite{mirza2025framework}.
 While this may suggest that a better domain understanding in the underlying LLM enhances the tool orchestrating capabilities in that domain, a counterexample is the general-purpose biomedical AI agent Biomini for which this was not observed \cite{huang2025biomni}.